back to top

 In this, the sellers pay to get in contact with the buyers.
 This is better than the listing fee model as the sellers have to pay only when they are put in touch with a potential customer.
 This way the company gets the revenue by charging the sellers to get in contact with the customers.
 The vendors can view the details of the job and if they find themselves fit for the service, they can get in touch by paying the company.
 Thumbtack is an example of this revenue model.

-Why the Marketplace Business Model is a Right Choice for Startups?
+Why the Marketplace Business Model is the Right Choice for Startups?

 The marketplace business model is one of the best choices for startups mainly because of its no inventory factor.
 The major part of any startup funding is invested in the products and the workplace, however, with the marketplace business model, you can start your business without spending an arm and leg.